Celestin-17/IMSystem/README.md

 # Inventory Management System

-The Inventory Management System is a Python based GUI app using Tkinter and PostgresDB to streamline the tracking, organization, and control of inventory.
+The Inventory Management System is a Python based GUI application using Tkinter and PostgresDB to streamline the tracking, organization, and control of inventory.
-The system provides real-time visibility into products and stock levels, sales records with automated invoice generation, along with the ability to track supplier and employee details.
+The system provides real-time visibility into products and stock levels, sales records with automated invoice generation, along with the ability to track supplier and employee data.

 The app operates with two distinct User Access Levels: ADMIN and Employee.